Dashron v6 is live, using the latest roads.js 8.0.0 and a brand new framework pattern.

 • I prefer to put rendering logic into the template rather than the controllers, keeping it in the same file as the html and far away from the data retrieval.
 This is difficult with handlebars, as it has a limited amount of functionality.
 With React, I can transform anything into HTML, any way I want.

-Second, I am using front end React on Dungeon Dashboard, so I kept it here for simplicity sake.
+Second, I actually am using front end React on Dungeon Dashboard, so I kept it here for simplicity sake.

 CSS

 V4 used Bulma.io for rendering, but I found it far too limiting.
 For Dungeon Dashboard I moved to using Tailwind & Daisy.
-Tailwind is a class-based CSS system, that is far closer to CSS than most frameworks.
+Tailwind is a class-based CSS system, which is far closer to CSS than most frameworks.
 It has been particularly impressive for a handful of reasons:

 • It groups CSS in an opinionated way that will improve my design. e.g. font-size increases both font-size and line-height for better readability.